yourkarma/JWT/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] I have run the tests and they pass
 * [ ] I have run the lint and it passes (`pod lib lint`)

+Before merge, please, assure that your commits are grouped.
+Please, don't make several PRs with single commit, group PRs into one if possible.

 This merge request fixes / refers to the following issues: ...

 ### Pull Request Description